matthias-wright/flaxmodels/training/stylegan2/README.md

 ## Original Checkpoints
 The implementation is compatible with the pretrained weights from NVIDIA.
 To generate images in Jax/Flax using the original checkpoints from NVIDIA, go [here](https://github.com/matthias-wright/flaxmodels/tree/main/flaxmodels/stylegan2).

+## Acknowledgements
+* Thank you to [moabarar](https://github.com/moabarar) for [improving](https://github.com/matthias-wright/flaxmodels/discussions/7) the efficiency of the style mixing regularization.

 ## References